 8. If PCC rules have been received or are available, then the SMF may take these rules and information on QoS limitations (if available) of the candidate UPFs into account as input for the UPF selection process.

 9. Based on the QoS limitations of the selected UPF(s), if the SMF determines it cannot comply to the PCC rules received from the PCF, the SMF may initiate an SM Policy Association Modification procedure to notify the PCF of the QoS limitation according to a Policy Control Request Trigger.
 The Policy Control Request Trigger shall indicate ‘Requested PDB cannot be fulfilled’.
 The PCF may make policy decision based on the QoS limitation and provides updated policies to the SMF.
-The PCF policy decision can be either i) update the 5QI with changed 5G QoS characteristics PDB, or ii) instruct the SMF to reject the PDU session establishment.
+The PCF policy decision can be either i) provide PCC Rules with updated 5QI with changed 5G QoS characteristics PDB in case the Application can adjust to different QoS profiles, or ii) remove the PCC Rules in case the Application cannot adjust to different QoS profile, the removal of PCC Rules may lead to termination of the PDU session in the SMF.
+The mapping of possible QoS profiles suitable for an Application is defined in the PCF using operator defined policies.

 11. The SMF generates QoS parameters based on the PCC rules.
 The SMF provides the QoS parameters to the AN node and the UE.